bethtelford/helo-redo/README.md

 At this point your application should function just the same as before, but you have much cleaner code doing it.

 ## Step 5
 Finally, you will be sprucing up your Nav component so the user can refresh the page and still be logged in.
-Note: Because you have implemented sessions, the backend will remember your user when they refresh the page, but the font end won't look like it does.
+Note: Because you have implemented sessions, the backend will remember your user when they refresh the page, but the front end won't look like it does.
 That's what you're going to fix in this step.

 * Open the Nav component and change it to a class component instead of a functional component.
   * Make sure to change any instance of props to reference this.props instead.